coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/node-config-map-and-secrets.rst

 vars.BDB_PERSISTENT_PEERS, BDB_VALIDATORS, BDB_VALIDATORS_POWERS, BDB_GENESIS_TIME and BDB_CHAIN_ID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These parameters are shared across the BigchainDB network.
+These parameters are shared across the corechaindb network.
 More information about the generation
 of these parameters can be found at :ref:`generate-the-blockchain-id-and-genesis-time`.